 If someone comes to you with a situation, think before telling him or her what to do.
-Find out why it might be better to use the ‘Ask Not Tell’ approach instead.
+Instead, it might be better to use a different approach, the ‘Ask Not Tell’ approach.

-Yesterday I had the privilege of working with a middle manager that had direct report (also a leader – let’s call her Sue) that came to my client for help with one of her team members that was not fitting very well into the team.
+Yesterday I had the privilege of working with a middle manager, Shaun that had a direct report (also a leader, Sue).
+Sue came to Shaun her manager with a problem about one of her own direct reports, Anne.

 ‘Ask Not Tell’ approach